han-xudong/libfrankapy/docs/development/testing.rst

 Conclusion
 ----------

-Comprehensive testing is essential for LibFrankaPy's reliability and safety.
+Comprehensive testing is essential for libfrankapy's reliability and safety.
 The testing strategy covers:

 - **Multiple Test Levels**: Unit, integration, system, and performance tests
 - **Safety Focus**: Extensive testing of safety-critical functionality